China tightens loophole on hiring temporary workers

 Contracting agencies have taken off since China implemented the Labour Contract Law in 2008, which stipulates employers must pay workers' health insurance and social security benefits and makes firing very difficult.

-"Hiring via labour contracting agents should be arranged only for temporary, supplementary and backup jobs," the amendment reads, according to the Xinhua news agency.
+"Hiring via labor contracting agents should be arranged only for temporary, supplementary and backup jobs," the amendment reads, according to the Xinhua news agency.
 It takes effect on July 1, 2013.

 Contracted labourers now make up about a third of the workforce at many Chinese and multinational factories, and in some cases account for well over half.